accesscode-2-1/unit-1/lessons/6_Android-Resources.md

 Assign various Ship, CruiseShip, and CargoShip objects to the array elements.

-The program should then step through the array, calling each object's toString method.
+The program should then step through the array, calling each object's toString method. ( use polymorphism )

 #### Lesson (Morning)